babel/babel/packages/babel-plugin-transform-class-properties/README.md

 ## Options

-### `spec`
+### `loose`

 `boolean`, defaults to `false`.

-Class properties are compiled to use `Object.defineProperty`.
-Static fields are now defined even if they are not initialized.
+Class properties are compiled use an assignment expression instead of `Object.defineProperty`.
+Static fields are now not defined if they are not initialized.

 ## References